b-lukaszuk/BS_wJ_eng/contents/compound_interest.md

 Therefore, we can see that in this scenario the $105 in banknotes will allow us to buy 102.94 chocolate bars (we think of it as a stable product that by itself does not gain or loose value over time).
-Based on the chocolate bars we can evaluate the real percentage gain/loss of our nominal money to be:
+Based on the chocolate bars we can evaluate the real gain/loss of our nominal money to be:
 `102.94 - 100 = 2.94 chocolate bar` or 2.94% (chocolate bars were just an
-abstraction needed as a reference point).
-When we put it all (starting from
+abstraction needed as a reference point, something that does not change its value over time, hence a constant).
+When we put it all together (starting from
-@eq:prop3) together in a formula, we get:
+@eq:prop3) in a formula, we get (notice that the 100 below is a constant that we refered to in the sentence before):

 $$real\ percentage = \frac{105\ usd\ *\ 100}{102\ usd} - 100$$ {#eq:prop5}

-Just like chocolate bars also dollars are a placeholder in our example (the more material and concrete the objects are the easier it is to think about them and manipulate them in our heads).
-Notice that `105 usd` in @eq:prop5 and @eq:prop4 actually stands for percentage gain in value (`100 + inflation rate`) of our money (the 105% that we used in our explanation in the calculations in
+Just like chocolate bars also dollars are a placeholder in our example.
+We used them because the more material and concrete the objects are the easier it is to think about them and manipulate them in our heads.
+Notice that `105 usd` in
-@sec:compound_interest_problem_a1).
-On the other hand, `102 usd` in @eq:prop5
-and @eq:prop3 is actually a placeholder for percentage change in value due to the inflation (we divide by it, so we decrease our gain in numerator by it).
+@eq:prop5 and @eq:prop4 actually stands for percentage gain in value (`100 + inflation rate`) of our money (the 105% that we used in our explanation in the calculations in @sec:compound_interest_problem_a1).
+On the other hand, `102 usd` in @eq:prop5 and @eq:prop3 is actually a placeholder for percentage change in value due to the inflation (we divide by it, so we decrease our gain in numerator by it).
 Therefore we can rewrite @eq:prop5 to:

 $$real\ percentage = \frac{(100\ +\ interest\ rate) * 100}{100\ +\ inflation\ rate} - 100$$ {#eq:prop6}